-- (i) if the convener is not able to reduce a proposed convening notice to writing a regulating authority shall at his or her request do it for him or her; - (ii) during an election period the period of notice referred to in paragraph (b) shall be three days. - (2) The convening notice shall contain at least the following information- - (a) the name, address and telephone and facsimile numbers, if any, of the convener and his or her deputy; - (b) the name of the organisation on whose behalf the gathering is convened or, if it is not so convened, a statement that it is convened by the convener; - (c) the purpose of the gathering; - (d) the time, duration and date of the gathering; - (e) the place where the gathering is to be held; - (f) the anticipated number of participants; - (g) the proposed number and, where possible, the names of the marshals who will be appointed by the convener, and how the marshals will be distinguished from the other participants in the gathering; - (h) in the case of a procession or public demonstration- - (i) the exact and complete route of the procession or public demonstration; - (ii) the time when and the place at which participants in the procession or public demonstration are to assemble, and the time when and the place from which the procession or public demonstration is to commence; - (iii) the time when and the place where the procession or public demonstration is to end and the participants are to disperse; - (iv) the manner in which the participants will be transported to the place of assembly and from the point of dispersal; - (v) the number and types of vehicles, if any, which are to form part of the procession; - (vi) if a petition or any other document is to be handed over to any person, the place where and the person to whom it is to be handed over. - (3) If a gathering is postponed or delayed, the convener shall forthwith notify the regulating authority thereof, and section 26 shall, with such changes as may be necessary, apply to such postponed or delayed gathering as it applies to gatherings that are not postponed or delayed. - (4) If a gathering is cancelled or called off, the convener shall forthwith notify the regulating authority thereof and the notice given in terms of subsection (1) shall lapse. - (5) Any person who knowingly fails to give notice of a gathering in terms of this section, shall be guilty of an offence and liable to a fine not exceeding level twelve or to imprisonment for a period not exceeding one year or to both such fine and such imprisonment.
+- (i) if the convener is not able to reduce a proposed convening notice to writing a regulating authority shall at the convener's request do it for him or her; - (ii) during an election period the period of notice referred to in paragraph (b) shall be three days. - (2) The convening notice shall contain at least the following information- - (a) the name, address and telephone or cellphone and electronic mail numbers, if any, of the convener and his or her deputy; - (b) the name of the organisation on whose behalf the gathering is convened or, if it is not so convened, a statement that it is convened by the convener; - (c) the purpose of the gathering; - (d) the time, duration and date of the gathering; - (e) the place where the gathering is to be held; - (f) the anticipated number of participants; - (g) the proposed number and, where possible, the names of the marshals who will be appointed by the convener, and how the marshals will be distinguished from the other participants in the gathering;

+- (h) in the case of a procession or public demonstration- - (i) the exact and complete route of the procession or public demonstration; and - (ii) the time when and the place at which participants in the procession or public demonstration are to assemble, and the time when and the place from which the procession or public demonstration is to commence; and - (iii) the time when and the place where the procession or public demonstration is to end and the participants are to disperse; and - (iv) the manner in which the participants will be transported to the place of assembly and from the point of dispersal; and - (v) the number and types of vehicles, if any, which are to form part of the procession; and - (vi) if a petition or any other document is to be handed over to any person, the place where and the person to whom it is to be handed over. - (3) If a gathering is postponed or delayed, the convener shall forthwith notify the regulating authority thereof, and section 8 shall, with such changes as may be necessary, apply to such postponed or delayed gathering as it applies to gatherings that are not postponed or delayed. - (4) If a gathering is cancelled or called off, the convener shall forthwith notify the regulating authority thereof and the notice given in terms of subsection (1) shall lapse. - (5) Any person who knowingly fails to give notice of a gathering in terms of subsection (1), or of the postponement or delay of a gathering in terms of subsection (3) shall be liable to a fine not exceeding level 10 or to imprisonment for a period not exceeding one year.

-26. Consultations, negotiations, amendment of notices, and conditions with respect to processions, public demonstrations and public meetings to avoid public disorder
+8. Consultations, negotiations, amendment of notices, and conditions with respect to gatherings to avoid public disorder